trailofbits/ManticoreUI/plugins/ghidra/README.rst

 2. Run Ghidra and select the extension in `File -> Install Extensions`
 3. Restart Ghidra

+The Ghidra plugin interacts with Manticore via the MUI Server, which is bundled with releases of the plugin.

 At its present form, MUI-Ghidra manifests as three Ghidra components named `MUI Setup` (used to specify args and run Manticore), `MUI Log`, and `MUI State List` (which together display Manticore output).

 1. To run Manticore on the current binary, open the `MUI Setup` component via `MUI -> Run Manticore` in the menu.
-2. Fill in Manticore and program arguments in the `MUI Setup` component, and click the `Run` Button.
-Notably, users can specify:
+2. Fill in Manticore and program arguments in the `MUI Setup` component
-- the Manticore binary used (by default, a bundled binary which requires `python3.9` on PATH is used)
-- the port used by Manticore's state server (by default, an open port starting from `3215` will be allocated).
+3. Add desired Find, Avoid, Custom, or Global Hooks.
+4. Click the `Run` Button.
-3. View log message output and a list of states and their statuses via the `MUI Log`/`MUI State List` components which will be visible on `Run`.
+5. View log message output and a list of states and their statuses via the `MUI Log`/`MUI State List` components which will be visible on `Run`.
 Alternatively, you can open the components manually via `MUI -> Show Log / Show State List` in the menu.

 Usage (Native)
 --------------